My NA6 Miata!

 (Edit: they are in my closet now)

-Another mod, a set of thick leather grey stitched gear and handbrake gaitors.
+Another mod, a set of thick leather grey stitched gear and handbrake gaters.

 Now they go for around 15 on ebay!